praxis/praxis-site/docs/reference/design/actions.md

 +---------------------------------------------------------------------------+
 ```

-The route command supports the `json` format parameter (i.e., `praxis routes json`) to retrieve the complete routing table in JSON format instead of the tabular example above.
+The route command supports the `json` format parameter (i.e., `bundle exec praxis routes json`) to retrieve the complete routing table in JSON format instead of the tabular example above.

 ### Route parameters

 Routes can also take optional parameters.
-Any of those options passed to the route will be sent to the underlying routing engine (Mustermann).
+Any of those options passed to the route will be sent to the underlying routing engine ([Mustermann](https://github.com/sinatra/mustermann)).
 This makes it possible to use advanced features like wildcards, and extra type matching restrictions.
 For example, the following route will match any url ending with `/do_stuff` except if it starts with `/special`:

 ```ruby
 action :wildcards do